Satchel Grant

 Date Submitted: October 1, 2024

-Journal/Venue: ICLR 2025 (under review)
+Journal/Venue: TMLR 2025 (under review)

 Satchel Grant, Noah D. Goodman, James L. McClelland

-Journal/Venue: ICLR Re-Align Workshop and CogSci 2024
+Journal/Venue: ICLR ReAlign Workshop 2025

 Interpreting the retinal neural code for natural scenes: From computations to neurons